How does Lafayette Hill-resident Mary Bert Gutman summarize her longtime commitment to quality childcare?

 “It must be something in my DNA.”

-Gutman, who was recently honored at the 100th birthday celebration for the Federation of Early Learning Services (FELS), has carved quite a legacy in the FELS community.
+Gutman, who was (FELS), has carved quite a legacy in the FELS community.
 During her 58 years of service, she has acted as board chair and served on multiple committees for the organization, which serves an estimated 1000 children each year.
 She currently still serves as a member of the executive committee.

 “Some people retire,” Gutman says.
 “This is the type of work young people should be doing, and I suppose it’s selfish of me in many ways to keep doing it, but I love being involved and helping these children and families.”

 Originally from Selma, AL, Gutman moved to the Delaware Valley in 1944 after marrying her husband Alvin (“Vene”).
 The two met and fell in love while attending college in New England – her at Smith College, him at Dartmouth University.
 As they settled down and started their family, they also went above and beyond to get involved with numerous organizations in the area.

 "We both came from families that believed in giving back, and so we always tried to do as much as we could for our community,” Gutman says.
 “We both had separate interests – he worked with organizations like Philadelphia University and the Free Library of Philadelphia, while my main involvement was with FELS.
 But we always supported one another and provided encouragement.”

 Gutman also worked with other organizations like United Way, but she says FELS became her main focus.
 It should come as no surprise: as a sociology major at Smith College, she did her senior thesis on the pressing need for child care, so it always had a great deal of interest to her.